Let’s cut straight to the chase.

 - Slightly improved optical heart rate monitor (Garmin Elevate V3)

 - Pulse Ox Sensor to monitor blood oxygen saturation levels

 - Advanced Sleep Monitoring

 Even though the Fenix 5X Plus also has a Pulse Oximeter, it isn’t leveraged in the same way that the oximeter is used in the Forerunner 945.

 Garmin have capitilized on technology that was only introduced into the Garmin MARQ series (released in March 2019), and packed into the FR945.

-The end result is that the Forerunner 945 is better at measuring your heart rate, blood oxygen saturation levels, stress levels, sleep quality and training load.
+The end result is that the Forerunner 945 is just a little bit better at measuring your heart rate, blood oxygen saturation levels, stress levels, sleep quality and training load.

 For serious athletes then, going for the Forerunner 945 is probably the right choice.